 Under the principle of respondeat superior, trucking companies can be held legally and financially responsible for the negligent actions of their employees.
 These companies have a duty to maintain safe hiring practices and train their workers appropriately.

 Furthermore, a trucking company may be directly responsible for a collision.
 For example, if an employer requires their drivers to violate federal trucking laws in an attempt to save money, the company can be held directly liable.

 Other Potentially Responsible Parties

 Other potentially at-fault parties include the supplier, mechanic, or vehicle manufacturer.
 For example, a supplier may be responsible for an accident caused by unsecured cargo.
 Likewise, the vehicle manufacturer can be held liable if a defective part caused the collision.
-A Bensalem attorney at Ostroff Injury Law will immediately investigate your crash, identify all at-fault parties that need to be sued and file a lawsuit against the parties at fault for your semi-truck crash.
+A Bensalem attorney at Ostroff Godshall Injury and Accident Lawyers will immediately investigate your crash, identify all at-fault parties that need to be sued and file a lawsuit against the parties at fault for your semi-truck crash.